-Upon the corporate reorganisation, the fair value of the participating interest amounted to € 45.3 million (middle case scenario) based on a discounted cashflow valuation.
+As of 23 September 2016, upon consummation of the Corporate Reorganization, substantially all common and preferred shares in NOXXON Pharma AG were exchanged for 1,504,452 ordinary shares of NOXXON Pharma N.V.
+The fair value of the participating interest at that point in time amounted to € 45.3 million (middle case scenario) based on a discounted cashflow valuation.
 The discounted cashflow value is derived based on the net present value of the cash flows of the operative business, e.g. excluding interest income or expenses as well as any results from non-operating assets/liabilities/special assets.
 A weighted average cost of capital (WACC) of 12% was applied, based on a peer group analysis including a market risk premium of 6.0%.
 Further, a constant debt/equity ratio over the plan period based on an assumption of 100% equity financing was considered.